kuskoman/swapp/README.md

 than development.
 I only implemented util using very simple way to acquire server instance to be used in e2e tests.

-#### Missing "central" config module

-At this moment config is just stored in environment variable and there is no way to get all of them required to use application.
-I notice this problem, however I decided not to make anything about it, because there is not that much of them, as well as some of them are used in `ormconfig.js` which makes had to fetch them from TypeScript file (but mostly, because it requires time).

 #### Not parsing dates

 I did not do that, because I remember that in one application